Infrastructure Projects at Wheat Ridge · Ward Station

 - What will it look like?
 Conceptual designs (15%) were shared with the public and Council in early 2019.
 These design will likely evolve as the project moves forward, but in general, the plaza area at the south end of the bridge and the multi-use trail will include irrigated landscaping and pedestrian lighting to create a high quality pedestrian amenity and to provide safe and convenient station access for all properties on the south sides of the rail road tracks.

 Another round of meetings with property owners and tenants will be schedule for later this year.
 Conceptual designs are provided below as they were presented in March/April 2019.
 These images are preliminary in nature and the design may evolve and the project moves forward.
+The design of this project was put on hold in 2020 for a variety of reasons including a need to shift staff and financial resources to other capital improvement projects.
+In early 2021, City Council gave direction to reengage the design consultant.
+A more detailed schedule will be posted when it become available.

 In late summer 2018, the City started designing improvements for portions of W. 52nd Avenue, Tabor Street, and Ridge Road.
 The scope of work includes the following: